icons8/lunacy-docs/docs/images.md

 Also, you can adjust color settings of several images at the same time.

 ## Background removal

+**Note:** This feature works fine only with images that feature humans.

 To remove background from an image: